jarekratajski/langstory/presentation/languages_classic.md

-# let's start with a hardware
+# let's start with hardware